pygame/pygame/docs/reST/tut/SpriteIntro.rst

 and pygame.

-Note that this introduction will assume you have a bit of experience programming with python, and are somewhat framiliar with the different parts of creating a simple game.
+Note that this introduction will assume you have a bit of experience programming with python, and are somewhat familiar with the different parts of creating a simple game.
 In this tutorial the word "reference" is occasionally used.
 This represents a python variable.
 Variables in python are references, so you can have several variables all pointing to the same object.